eclipse/mraa/docs/internals.md

 ### pwm ###

+Internally everything with PWM in mraa is in microseconds because that's what the linux kernel uses and is probably all the granularity we'll ever need/achieve with the kind of hardware we're targetting.
+Board configuration pwm max/min values are always set in microseconds.

 ### aio ###

 AIO pins are numbered after GPIO pins.
 This means that on Arduino style boards